Settings and Setup

 When client device host names are difficult to decipher, then you may want to give your devices nicknames to make them easy to search for and identify.

-Submit a two column spreadsheet to Support, where column A contains device MAC addresses or hostnames, and column B contains the desired nickname.
+For large nickname submissions, send Support a two column spreadsheet, where column A contains device MAC addresses or hostnames, and column B contains the desired nickname.

 Licensing